-The 2020 TRGP, which is also CTAS Purpose Area #1: Public Safety and Community Policing, consists of two types of awards.
-The TRGP-Hire awards are for entry-level salaries and benefits for newly hired or rehired career law enforcement officers, and the TRGP-Equipment/Training (TRGP-E/T) awards provide funding for background investigations, training, uniforms, basic issue equipment, technology, and vehicles for tribal law enforcement agencies.
+The 2021 TRGP, which is also CTAS Purpose Area #1: Public Safety and Community Policing, consists of two types of awards.
+The TRGP-Hire awards are for entry-level salaries and benefits for newly hired or rehired career law enforcement officers, or village public safety officers and the TRGP-Equipment/Training (TRGP-E/T) awards provide funding for background investigations, training, uniforms, basic issue equipment, technology, and vehicles for tribal law enforcement agencies.